3drobotics/solodevguide/book/network.md

 ssh root@10.1.1.10
 ```

 This will prompt you for Solo's root password.
-This is the default root password on all Solo devices:
+The default root password on all Solo devices is:

 > TjSDBkAu

-This will place you in a terminal running on Solo itself.
+Your SSH client will then have direct terminal access to Solo.

 ### Optimizing SSH